Photosynthese

 Higher susceptibility to pests.

-Here lies the basic idea behind Grünkraft Calcium as a foliar fertilizer.
+This is the basic idea behind Grünkraft Calcium as a foliar fertilizer.
 And no one has explained it more clearly than Dr. Peter Ost:

-There, the calcium carbonate disintegrates:
+There, the calcium carbonate decomposes:

 CaCO₃ → CaO + CO₂

 The released CO₂ immediately enters photosynthesis.
 Not at some point.
 Not after detours via soil and root.
 Directly.
-The plant gets the raw material it needs for maximum photosynthesis — regardless of what is in the air outside and regardless of whether the stomata are closed due to drought stress.
+The plant gets the raw material it needs for maximum photosynthesis—regardless of what is in the air outside and regardless of whether the stomata are closed due to drought stress.

 This is the bypass.
-CO₂ directly into the heart of the leaf — exactly as much as the plant needs at any moment.
+CO₂ directly into the heart of the leaf—exactly as much as the plant needs at any moment.

 What Happens Simultaneously — The Calcium Effect